-The pork shoulder (or Boston butt) for this recipe is cooked in a slow cooker until it is tender, juicy, and shreds easily with a fork.
-I have cooked pork in the slow cooker several times and found it is less greasy if you place an insert into the bottom of the slow cooker.
+The pork shoulder for this recipe is cooked until tender and juicy and is easily pulled with a fork.
+This long, slow cooking will render broth and a lot of fat.
+I have found that the pork is less greasy if you place an insert into the bottom of the slow cooker.
 This will lift the pork out of the grease that pools into the bottom of the pot during cooking.
-If you don’t have an insert, ball up 3 or 4 sheets of aluminum foil and place them in the bottom of the slow cooker.
-This raises the pork up just enough to cook it in the grease but keeps it from being saturated with it.
-It seems to be the best of both worlds and yields the best taste.
+If you don’t have an insert, you can ball up 3 or 4 sheets of aluminum foil and place them in the bottom of the slow cooker.
+This raises the pork enough to cook in a little rendered fat but keeps it from becoming overly saturated.

 Pull the Pork after Cooking It

-The pork is ready when you can pull it apart easily.
-Notice in the photo above that there is no visible fat on the pork.
-That is because most of it cooked out of the pork and became liquid.
-But don’t worry, this pork will not be dry because some of the liquid is added back to it during the skillet browning step.
+The pork is ready when you can pull it apart, separating the lean meat from the fat.
+The photo above shows no visible fat on the pork.
+It was rendered or cooked out during the long cooking process or was easily separated from the lean.
+But don’t worry, this pork will not be dry because the rendered broth and some fat are added back to the skillet during the browning step.

-Since this recipe makes a lot of pork and can be too much for a skillet, I suggest cooking the onions, peppers, and spices first.
+Since this recipe makes a lot of pork and can be too much for one skillet, I suggest cooking the onions, peppers, and spices first.
 Cook until the vegetables are wilted.
-Then set them aside in a large bowl or container and cover to keep them warm.
+Then, set them aside in a large bowl or container and cover to keep them warm.

 Brown the Pork in Batches

 Brown the pork in batches of about 4 cups at a time.
-Add a little cooking oil to the skillet, and then add the pork.
-Press it evenly across the pan so that the bottom can brown.
-Remember–you don’t want to brown both sides of the pork in the pan, but just enough to add some crispy taste to the tender meat.
+Add a little cooking oil or rendered fat to the skillet.
+Then, add the pork, pressing it evenly across the pan so the bottom can brown.
+You don’t have to brown both sides of the pork in the pan, but brown enough to add some crispy texture to the tender meat.
+Sprinkle with extra cumin and oregano if desired.

-When the first batch is browned, add a little of the broth that cooked out of the pork during slow cooking.
-Pour the broth over the browned pork in the skillet and cook it until the pork absorbs the broth.
+When the first batch is browned, add a little of the rendered broth from the slow cooker.
+Pour the broth over the browned pork in the skillet and cook until it evaporates or the pork absorbs it.
 Then add the browned meat to the cooked vegetables and cover to keep warm.
 Continue browning batches until all the pork is browned and added to the vegetables.
 When finished, stir well to distribute the vegetables and spices throughout the meat.
 It is now ready to serve.

 Removing Fat from the Broth